stockphrase/no-silo/content/resources/open-handbook/chapter-2.md

 its bare essentials as well as a number of critical observations, questions, and ideas that have emerged in your process of reading.
-By the time you reach this stage and read over your notes, you will have taken great strides toward mastering the information or argument.
+By the time you reach this stage and read over your notes, you will have taken great strides toward understanding the information or argument.
 Of course, if the text is difficult, you may have to repeat the process until you have a breakthrough.
 I cannot emphasize enough how helpful and important this process is.
-It will help you come to a greater understanding of the text's claims and weaknesses while also activating your long-term memory.
+It will help you arrive at a greater understanding of the text's claims and weaknesses while also activating your long-term memory.